family-richards/emailHelpers/README.md

 email.add_myself_to_mail()
 ```
 ## Internals... probably not needed by you
+### Attachments
-If you want to attatch a file from a variable, use `addAttachment`.
+If you want to attatch a file from a variable, use `add_attachment`.
 It takes the attachment and the filename to call it.
 Use it like this:
 ```python3
 email.add_attachment(loadedattachment, "filename")